What is Streamr DATAcoin? Beginner’s Guide

 Streamr’s ecosystem consists of publishers, consumers, and brokers.
 All data is submitted as events to the network’s datastreams.

 As their name suggests, publishers commit data to the datastream in the form of events.
-Some of this data is free to consumers, while other data needs be purchased using DATA (the network’s native ERC20 token).
+Some of this data is free to consumers, while other data needs to be purchased using DATA (the network’s native ERC20 token).

 Broker nodes are the main architectural feature of the network.
 They are responsible for handling “tasks such as publishing events, subscribing to streams, handling storage, and communicating with Ethereum nodes,” according to the project’s whitepaper.